JonasMoss/quadagree/README.md

 An `R` package for calculating and doing inference the quadratically weighted multi-rater measures of agreement.
 Fleiss’ kappa, Cohen’s kappa (Conger’s kappa), and the Brennan-Prediger coefficient.
-Has support for missing values using the methods of Moss and van Oest (work in progress). ***This package is work in progress and has no stable API!
+Has support for missing values using the methods of Moss and van Oest (work in progress) and Moss (work in progress). ***This package is work in progress and has no stable API!
 Expect breaking changes.***

 ## Installation